kcaisley/frida/flow/scans/readme.md

+# Basil API commands

+Here is the collection of the commands which I'm using in these scans, to interface with the hardware via the `basil` firmware.

 | Method / Register     | fifo              | seq_gen                            | spi                                | gpio              | fast_spi_rx                       | pulse_gen                         |
 | --------------------- | ----------------- | ---------------------------------- | ---------------------------------- | ----------------- | --------------------------------- | --------------------------------- |